 Required turkey accompaniment and good with ham, too.
 Mom’s cranberry relish is different than most recipes you see around this time of year.
 I think it was actually my grandmother’s recipe, but that’s not noted anywhere.
-It’s fresh fruit and nuts so not a lot of sweetener needed.
+It’s mostly fresh fruit and nuts so not a lot of sweetener needed.
 A little bit tangy and a whole lot refreshing.
 The bit of sugar used also brings out the fruit juices so it provides that extra bit of moisture to accompany the turkey.
 I don’t peel the apples because I like the added texture and flavor (and it’s quick and easy!).
 But you can peel them if you prefer.
 Use a sweet apple to contrast with the zingy cranberry — Gala, Fuji, Honeycrisp or Delicious.
 Golden Delicious provides a bit of color contrast.
 This was one of my favorite dishes as a child and I was always a bit sad when the holidays were over and it was gone from the refrigerator.

 I had an internal debate as I gathered the ingredients for this recipe.
 Do I use the food processor or the food grinder?
 I have the food grinder that belonged to Wheel’s mother – maybe even HIS grandmother – since his mother gave it to me as an “extra” from her kitchen.
 Here’s my debate:

 Set up required – Grinder – two small squares of wood, one on top of the counter and one on the bottom to keep the vise from cutting into the counter top and tightening the set screw for the grinder.
 Versus get the food processor from the storage cupboard not in the kitchen, plug it in, twist on the bowl, find the right blade, set the lid.
 Score: even up.